San Francisco Sourdough Bread Starter

 Slim Baguette Bread Rising Basket

 Here's a different one that is more narrow and longer--it's 15 inches long and 3.25 inches wide--those are inside dimensions.
 You'll have a baguette shaped loaf when you lay your dough to rise in this basket for its final rise.
-And the price is right--$11.99 with only $3.50 added for 3 to 5-day shipping.
+And the price is right--$12.99 with free three to five-day shipping.

 Chicago Metallic Double Long Loaf Pan